 Butler eventually converted part of the land into the Butler National Golf Club in 1974.
 The course was designed by renowned golf course architect George Fazio on part of what was previously York Golf Club.
 Construction of the course began in 1972 was completed in 1974, just in time for its first professional golf tournament.

-Considered one of the most challenging 18-hole golf courses in the Midwest, Butler National has the respect of some of the top players in on the PGA Tour, including Phil Mickelson and Luke Donald.
-Both players believe the Oak Brook golf course would be a tremendous choice to host a major championship such as the US Open.
+Considered one of the most challenging 18-hole golf courses in the Midwest, Butler National earned the respect of some of the top players in the world, including Phil Mickelson and Luke Donald.
+Both players believed the Oak Brook golf course would be a tremendous choice to host a major championship such as the US Open.

 After playing a practice round at Butler National in 2010, Phil Mickelson commented to the Chicago Tribune “What I loved about Butler, the subtleties: where the balls break, the risk-reward, the ability to get to certain pins, the challenge of making pars on the hard holes, the challenge of making birdies on the easy holes.”